Texas Department of Criminal Justice: Demographics

 In 1974, the TDC had about 17,000 prisoners; 44% were black, 39% were non-Hispanic white, 16% were Hispanic and Latino, and 1% were of other races.
 About 96% were male and 4% were female.
 At the time, all 14 prison units of the TDC were in Southeast Texas.

+As of August 31, 2022, TDCJ had a total of 121,976 prisoners, 32.5% were Black, 33.5% were non-Hispanic White, 33.3% were Hispanic, and 0.6% were other or unknown race.
+92.5% were male and 7.5% were female.

 Parole Division

-The TDCJ Parole Division supervises released offenders who are on parole, inmates in the preparole transfer program, and inmates in the work program.
+The TDCJ Parole Division supervises released offenders who are on parole, inmates in the pre parole transfer program, and inmates in the work program.
 The division also investigates proposed parole plans from inmates, tracks parole eligible cases, and submits cases to the Texas Board of Pardons and Paroles.
 The division does not make decisions on whether inmates should be released or whether paroles should be revoked.
 The TDCJ Parole Division has its central office in Austin.

 Halfway houses

 The parole division contracts with several agencies which operate halfway houses.
 Organizations that contract with the TDCJ include GEO Group (previously Cornell Corrections), Southern Corrections, Wayback House, E.P.
 Horizon Management, L.L.C., and Avalon.
-As of 2004,e nine halfway houses are in Texas.
+As of 2004, nine halfway houses are in Texas.
 According to state law, former prisoners must be paroled to their counties of conviction, usually their home counties, if those counties have acceptable halfway-housing facilities available.
 Most counties do not have such facilities available.
 As of 2004, three facilities accept sex offenders and parolees from other counties; they are the halfway houses in Beaumont, El Paso County, and Houston.

 The Ben A. Reid Community Corrections Center, a halfway house operated by GEO and previously operated by Cornell, is located in the former Southern Bible College facility in Houston.
 As of 2004, the facility housed almost 400 parolees; 224 of them were subject to sex offender registration.
 Because of aspects of state law and because of a shortage of halfway houses, almost two-thirds of the sex offenders were from outside of Harris County.
 Reid is the largest of the three halfway houses that take sex offenders and out of county parolees, so Reid gets a significant number of paroled sex offenders.

 Cornell operates a halfway house in Beaumont, which as of 2004 houses 170 people.
 Horizon Management, L.L.C. operates the El Paso facility in unincorporated El Paso County, which houses 165 people.
 In addition, Wayback House operates the Wayback House in Dallas, E.P.
 Southern Corrections operates the Austin Transition Center in Austin, and Avalon operates the Fort Worth Transitional Center in Fort Worth.